-SCHEDULE 1 - HOLD POINTS CLAUSE TITLE CLAUSE PAGE No INITIALS DATE CONTRACTOR RECORDS - FILM THICKNESS Final acceptance of each increment of work will not be made until the dry film thickness meets or exceeds the specified thickness.
+SCHEDULE 1 - HOLD POINTS CLAUSE TITLE CLAUSE PAGE No INITIALS DATE CONTRACTOR RECORDS Provide copies of all NCRs (Non Conformance Reports) immediately they are completed or received.
+The NCRs must detail the non-conformance and be accompanied by a Corrective Action Report (CAR) which is to detail the action proposed to be undertaken to rectify the non-conformance.
+22.18 388 CONTRACTOR RECORDS - FILM THICKNESS Final acceptance of each increment of work will not be made until the dry film thickness meets or exceeds the specified thickness.
 Regardless of the number of coats specified, additional coats shall be applied as may be necessary to achieve the specified thickness, at the Contractor's expense.
-22.18.1 354 CONTRACTOR RECORDS - INSPECTOR Provide the name and qualifications of the inspector prior to commencement of work.
-22.18.2 355
+22.18.1 388 CONTRACTOR RECORDS - INSPECTOR Provide the name and qualifications of the inspector prior to commencement of work.
+22.18.2 389